huggingface/hub-docs/docs/hub/storage-regions.md

 This feature allows organizations to:

-- An audit of your organization's repository locations
+- Audit their repository locations
-- Options to select where new repositories will be stored
+- Select where new repositories will be stored

 ## Repository Tag